 Domestic violence occurs very frequently within relationships and affects victims of either sex.
 Its definition is not limited to physical violence but also other forms of abuse such as threats, harassment and intimidation, coercion and controlling behavior.
 If you feel you need the protection of the court because of a violent or abusive relationship, then you may need to apply for a Non-Molestation order, otherwise known as an “injunction”.

-We can help by applying to the court for protection under a fixed fee arrangement.
+As a domestic violence solicitors based in Sussex, we can help by applying to the court for protection under a fixed fee arrangement.

 Should you ask us to help you we will make your matter a priority.
 After taking your statement and preparing your application for you we will contact the court to make an appointment to see a Judge on an urgent basis which might mean a court hearing on the same day or the next day.